aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 ### "Sid": "PreventCreationOfServicePresignedURL"

-This statement is included in the [restrict_presignedURL_scp](restrict_presignedURL_scp.json) and prevents users from creating Amazon S3 presigned URLs that are presigned by a service principal.
+This statement is included in the [restrict_presignedURL_scp](restrict_presignedURL_scp.json) and prevents users from making API requests that return Amazon S3 presigned URLs that are presigned by a service principal.

 ### "Sid": "PreventResourcePolicyConfigurations"